-- 1. Continue to develop and update housing affordability strategies that meet the needs of individuals and reflect market changes and conditions. - 2.
-Allow and encourage development of additional middle housing types with lower construction costs and sales prices that can help meet the needs of low or moderate-income households.
-Examples include accessory dwelling units (ADUs), duplexes, triplexes, fourplexes, cottage cluster housing, and small apartment complexes. - 3.
+- Continue to develop and update housing affordability strategies that meet the needs of Milwaukie households individuals and acknowledge reflect market changes and conditions. - 2.
+Allow and encourage development of additional middle-housing types with lower construction costs and sales prices per unit that can help meet the needs of low or moderate-income households.
+Examples include middle housing types such as accessory dwelling units (ADUs), duplexes, triplexes, fourplexes, rowhouses cottage cluster housing, and small apartment complexes garden apartments in low and medium density zones, as well as larger apartment and condominium developments in high-density and mixed-use zones. - 3.
+Consider programs and incentives that reduce the impacts that development/design standards and fees have on housing affordability, including modifications to parking requirements, system development charges, and frontage improvements.
 Allow for a reduction in required off-street parking for new development within walking distance of light rail stations and frequent bus service corridors in an effort to lower development costs and better meet the housing needs of low and moderate-income residents. - 4.
-Provide opportunities for home owners to generate long-term rental income or house family members by through a simple, straightforward, and cost-effective permitting process for the development of accessory dwelling units (ADUs) or conversion of single-family homes into duplexes or other "middle housing" types. - 5.
-Continue to seek and maintain partnerships with non-profit housing developers and other affordable housing providers and agencies to create the opportunity to provide low to moderate income -housing and rehabilitation activities within Milwaukie. - 6.
+Provide opportunities for home owners to generate long-term rental income or house family members through a simple, straightforward, and cost-effective permitting process for the development of accessory dwelling units (ADUs) or conversion of single-family homes into duplexes or other "middle housing" types. - 5.
+Continue to seek and maintain Expand partnerships with non-profit housing developers and other affordable housing providers and agencies to create the opportunity to that provide new low to moderate income -housing units, create opportunities for first-time homeownership, and rehabilitation activities within Milwaukie and help vulnerable homeowners maintain and stay in their homes. - 6.
 Support the continued use and preservation of manufactured homes, both on individual lots and within manufactured home parks as an affordable housing choice. - 7.
 Support the use of tiny homes, including those on wheels, as an affordable housing choice, while addressing adequate maintenance of these and other housing types through the City's code enforcement program. - 8.
-Clearly define and implement development code provisions to permit homeless shelters and transitional housing in Milwaukie. - 9.
+Clearly define and implement development code provisions to permit homeless_shelters and transitional housing for people without housing in Milwaukie. - 9.
 Monitor and regulate the location and quantity of vacation rentals to reduce their impact on availability and long-term affordability of housing.